tessG/Torsdagsopgaver5-OOP1/README.md

 2.i In your main method, instantiate a new building.

-2.j create a static method in Main, countLampsInBuilding, that takes an object of type Building, and returns the total number of lamps in the entire building.
+2.j create a static method in Main, countLampsInBuilding(), that takes an object of type Building, and returns the total number of lamps in the entire building.
  <details>
         <summary>
            Hint